ignacioaj/tfg-ignacioaj/README.md

   Examples: ```mh u 2Gy-004 so2 so3 so4 so5``` , ```mh b 2Gy-004 sc2 sc3 sc4 sc5```
   > 📋 Let yyy be a 3 character config code, where first character stands for thresholding technique (s for spline, n for otsu),
   > second character stands for morph filter (o for open c for close) and third character stands for filter size (2 for 2x2, 3 for 3x3, 4 for 4x4 and 5 for 5x5).
+  > In spline configs there's an optional additional fourth character that stands for additions (a for addition 10, aa for addition 20 and aaa for addition 30).
   >
   > Example: so2 stands for spline open 2x2.